BDSI-Utwente/human-reading-assessment-api/readme.md

 ### Environment

 The API requires the below environment variables to be supplied.
+All variables are required, with the exception of DB_HOST/DB_PORT and DB_SOCKET, where either the host/port or the socket needs to be set.
+If both are set, the socket takes precendence.

 ```sh
 # Sanity configuration for text and question data